Formalizing the notions of non-interactive and interactive algorithms.

 Abstract

 An earlier paper gives an account of a quest for a satisfactory formalization of the classical informal notion of an algorithm.
-In this paper, an attempt is made to generalize the results of that quest to the informal notion of an interactive algorithm.
-The notion of an interactive proto-algorithm is introduced.
-Interactive algorithms are expected to be equivalence classes of interactive proto-algorithms under an appropriate equivalence relation.
-As in the non-interactive case, three equivalence relations are defined.
+That notion only covers algorithms that are deterministic and non-interactive.
+In this paper, an attempt is made to generalize the results of that quest first to a notion of an algorithm that covers both deterministic and non-deterministic algorithms that are non-interactive and then further to a notion of an algorithm that covers both deterministic and non-deterministic algorithms that are interactive.
+The notions of an non-interactive proto-algorithm and an interactive proto-algorithm are introduced.
+Non-interactive algorithms and interactive algorithms are expected to be equivalence classes of non-interactive proto-algorithms and interactive proto-algorithms, respectively, under an appropriate equivalence relation.
+On both non-interactive proto-algorithms and interactive proto-algorithms, three equivalence relations are defined.
 Two of them are deemed to be bounds for an appropriate equivalence relation and the third is likely an appropriate one.